Penelope Project

 'Penelope' was the code word given to a draft text of the EU Constitution prepared for the President of the European Commission, Romano Prodi, in 2001.
 The text was named after Penelope, the wife of Odysseus in Greek Mythology, who was perpetually spinning a web which she never completed.

 History

-After the creation of the European Single Currency, the European Commission decided that the EU should have a single constitution to replace the existing ad hoc system of multilateral treaties.
+After the creation of the European Single Currency, the European Commission proposed that the EU should have a single constitution to replace the existing ad hoc system of multilateral treaties.
 The Convention on the Future of Europe, or the European Convention, was created by the European Council in December 2001 in order to propose a draft constitution for the European Union.

 The Commission wanted to create an expanded system of Qualified Majority Voting to allow for more expediency in decision making.